WeiTing1991/myDotfiles/readme.md

 ## Terminal

-I am using [WezTerm](https://wezfurlong.org/wezterm/) as my terminal with some configuration like tumx.
+I am using [WezTerm](https://wezfurlong.org/wezterm/) as my terminal with some configurations like tumx.
-It is a amazing GPU terminal emulator for cross platform. \
+It is an amazing GPU terminal emulator for cross-platform. \

 for macOS
 ```bash